Last updated on: May 16th, 2023

 In case an employee receives permission to take leave on a specific day, the employer is still required to pay for any additional compensation or overtime work done previously or in the future.

-Pay – An employee shall be entitled to a premium of 25% of their regular wage for overtime work performed.
+Pay– An employee shall be entitled to a premium of 25% of their regular wage.

 Night Work

-Employers, on receiving a request from an employee to perform the night shift shall make it mandatory for the employee to undergo a health assessment without charge and to receive advice on how to reduce or avoid health problems associated with their work.
+Employers shall mandate upon the request of the night employee to undergo a health assessment without charge and to receive advice on how to reduce or avoid health problems associated with their work.
 A night employee who is certified by a competent physician as unfit to render night work due to health reasons shall be transferred whenever practicable to a job for which they are fit to work or a similar or equivalent position.

-Pay – An employee is entitled to premium pay of 10 % of the regular wage for each hour of night work.
+Pay- An employee is entitled to premium pay of 10% of the regular wage for each hour of work.

-If overtime work falls within the night time period, premiums for overtime work should be integrated into the regular hourly rate of the employee before computing night-shift pay.
-Labor Code of the Philippines, Article 86, RA 10151.
+If overtime work falls within the nighttime period, premiums for overtime work should be integrated into the regular hourly rate of the employee before computing night-shift pay i.e. employees receive a 25% premium for overtime work plus their regular pay rate.
+If overtime falls within the night period, a 10% night premium is applied to the combined overtime premium and regular pay (10% of 25% premium + regular pay).
+Labor Law, Art 86, RA 10151.

 Breaks

-An employee is entitled to not less than 60 minutes of time-off for their regular meals.
-During day shifts, this time-off is usually at 12:00 pm.
+An employee is entitled to not less than 60 minutes of unpaid break for their regular meals.
+During day shifts, this time off is usually at 12:00 p.m.
 Rest periods of short duration or coffee breaks of 5 to 20 minutes, if provided, shall be considered paid time.
 Labor Code of the Philippines, Article 85.

 Weekly Rest